Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Schwinger boson mean field theory

 To examine the stability of the mean-field solutions one can consider the effects of gauge fluctuation.
 The customary way to do this is through a large $N$ expansion and use a perturbative treatment to evaluate fluctuations around mean-field solutions~\cite{PhysRevB.38.316, auerbach2012interacting, PhysRevB.105.224404}.
 However, in this approach, one cannot obtain a confined spinon phase and handle all possible fluctuations adequately~\cite{lacroix2011introduction}.
 Thus, as mentioned earlier instead of a perturbative treatment, the invariant gauge group (IGG) approach is more appropriate~\cite{PhysRevB.65.165113}.
 In this technique, the fluctuation modes around the mean-field solutions can be captured via gauge fluctuations, whose nature is determined by the IGG~\cite{jacobsen2010exact}.
-In our case the spinons are confined because of the presence of a continuous U(1) IGG, thereby protecting the parent antiferromagnetic phase while preserving gauge fluctuations.
+In our case the spinons are confined, thereby protecting the parent antiferromagnetic phase while preserving gauge fluctuations.
 The presence of such a fluctuation scenario validates our RIXS mechanism scheme at the $L$-edge.

 In SBMFT, one site spin-flip involves changing the occupation number of two flavors of bosons in its primitive cell.
 Thus, we use a $4\times 4$ Bogoliubov transformation matrix defined as

 where the Bogoliubov coefficients are given by